Frequently Asked Questions for International Students

 Can I live on campus?

 Yes!
-All undergraduate students are required to live on campus, unless they are living with their parents and within a one hour drive.
-Take a bees eye view campus tour here.
+All undergraduate students are required to live on campus unless they are living with their parents and within a one hour drive.
+Experience our virtual tour from anywhere in the world, right now.

 What is the best way to get to know other students?